datarootsio/ml-skeleton-py/HOWTO.md

-test-package                   run some basic tests train                          train the model, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train linting                        run black and flake8
+test-package                   run some basic tests train                          train the model, you can pass arguments as follows: make ARGS="--foo 10 --bar 20" train linting                        run black and flake8 test                           run extensive tests
 ```

 Note the dependency: `generate_dataset` > `train` > `prediction`.

+## Docker

+Currently you can find the following docker files:
+1. `Dockerfile.jupyter` builds an image for running notebooks.
+2. `Dockerfile.test` builds an image to run all tests in (`make test-package`).

+Finally, you can start all services using `docker-compose`:
+for example `docker-compose up jupyter` or `docker-compose up test`.

+Do you need a notebook for development?
+Just run `docker-compose up jupyter`.
+It will launch a Jupyter Notebook
+with access to your local development files.

+## Best practices for development

+- Make sure that `make test-package` and/or `docker-compose up test` runs properly.
+- In need for a Notebook?
+Use the docker image: `docker-compose up jupyter`.
+- Commit often, perfect later.
+- Integrate `make test` with your CI pipeline.
+- Capture `stdout` when deployed.

 <!-- ## Scope